ansys/pyfluent-parametric/doc/source/users_guide/parametric_workflows.rst

     study_1.update_all_design_points()

-Exporting the Design Point Table
+Exporting the design point table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example demonstrates how you can export the design point table as a comma separated value (CSV) table: